MBtech/ansible-spark/README.md

 ansible-playbook -i <inventory_file> local_platform.yaml --skip-tags "yarn"
 ```

+## Start EC2 cluster with pre-existing AMI

 ### TODO:
+- Remove the use of ssh in spark setup
 - Use Terraform for creating cluster
 - Fix the service script for jupyter notebooks
 - Fix the Hbase install